 Once you're approved, CHECK-IN at your school as a

 VOLUNTEER to track your time and school volunteer activity.

 Steps for Registering as A School Volunteer

-Volunteer Virtually - Expanding the services of school volunteers to the virtual space allows supports such as tutoring and mentoring to continue for students and staff during the COVID19 pandemic.
-Community members and students can continue in various volunteer roles through the use of digital media platforms such as ZOOM and/or Microsoft Teams to support students' academic and enrichment needs.
+Volunteer Virtually - Expanding the services of school volunteers to the virtual space allows Community members and students to volunteer in various roles through the use of digital media platforms such as ZOOM.
 Speak with the schools' volunteer liaison.

 Additionally, school volunteers can continue to provide support to teachers and school staff by performing various needed tasks at home.
 All school volunteers will track their hours of service utilizing the Raptor Volunteer Management System.
 A Parent Consent Form is required for any remote services provided by a volunteer or mentor.